sdwarwick/imogen/README.md

 <p align="center">
  <img src="https://github.com/benthevining/imogen/blob/master/imogen_icon.png" alt="Imogen icon" width="150" height="150" />
  </p>

+NOTE: Imogen is currently under development and will mostly likely not function as intended if you download it and try to build it, though you are free to do so.
+Imogen's official release is upcoming and will be announced.

 ## Author
 **Ben Vining**: ben.the.vining@gmail.com | [Facebook](http://www.facebook.com/benviningofficial/) | [Twitter](http://twitter.com/benthevining) | [Gumroad](http://gumroad.com/benvining)